axem-solutions/example/docs/index.md

 3. How to create a new Development Environment from the containerized tools of your choice

-By completing this tutorial, you should be able to set up a working Development Environment, which you can use to create embedded applications.
+By completing this tutorial, you should be able to set up a working Development Environment, which can be used to create embedded applications.

 !!! tip